Complex and Adaptive Dynamical Systems: A Primer: Generalized Random Graphs

-\underline{\bf Clustering coefficient of generalized graphs}\\ The clustering coefficient $C$ denotes the probability that two neighbors $i$ and $j$ of a particular vertex $A $ have stubs which do interconnect.
+\runinhead{{The Clustering} Coefficient of Generalized Random Graphs} The clustering coefficient $C$ denotes the probability that two neighbors $i$ and $j$ of a particular vertex $A$ have stubs that do interconnect.
 The probability that two given stubs are connected is $1/(zN-1)\approx 1/zN$, since $zN$ is the total number of stubs.
-We then have, compare Eq.\ (\ref{networks1_avqk}),
+We then have, compare Eq.~(\ref{networks1_avqk}),

 since the distributions of two neighbors $i$ and $j$ are statistically independent.
+The notation $\av{...}_q$ indicates that the average is to be take with respect to the excess degree distribution $q_k$, as given by Eq.\ (\ref{networks1_def_q_k}).

-The clustering coefficient vanishes in the thermodynamic limit $N\to\infty$, as expected.
-But it may have a very big leading coefficient, especially for degree distributions with fat tails.
-The differences listed in Table~\ref{networks1_wstable}, between the measured clustering coefficient $C$ and the value $C_{rand}=z/N$ for Erd\"os-R\'enyi graphs, are partely due to the fat tails in the degree distributions $p_k$ of the corresponding networks.
+The clustering coefficient vanishes in the thermodynamic limit $N\to\infty$, as expected. {However,} it may have a very big leading coefficient, especially for degree distributions with fat tails.
+The differences listed in Table~\ref{networks1_wstable}, between the measured clustering coefficient $C$ and the value $C_{\mathrm{rand}}=z/N$ for Erd\"os--R\'enyi graphs, are partly due to the fat tails in the degree distributions $p_k$ of the corresponding networks.

-\subsection{Probability generating function formalism}
+\subsection{Probability Generating Function Formalism}

 Network theory is about the statistical properties of graphs.
 A very powerful method from probability theory is the generating function formalism, which we will discuss now and apply later on.